Developer General Guidance

 • Publishing:

-• Each package should export built entry points (e.g., dist/) via exports/main/types.
+• Each package should export built entry points (e.g., dist/) via exports/module/types.
 The same import paths work identically in dev and prod.

 Error Handling